JustinLivi/prunk/README.md

 > What the funk is a prunk?

+---

+⚠ You are most likely viewing the `dev` branch of this repo, which is considered unstable. ⚠

+- For the most recent stable release visit the [master branch](https://github.com/JustinLivi/prunk/tree/master).
+- For a specific release select a tag from the branches menu.

+---

+# Overview

 A prunk is a special type of configuration whose values can be defined either statically or as dynamic hooks.

-# Why would I want to use a prunk?
+## Why would I want to use a prunk?

 Prunks are mostly useful when accepting configuration for a component or library that may externalize a large portion of business logic based on values not known at the time of configuration.
 They're a sort of opt-in callback, where you can either provide a known static value, or provide a callback to defer configuration or add more complex logic.